 Aid for Trade

-Aid for Trade is assistance to support developing countries' efforts to expand their trade as a tool to help growth and reduce poverty.
+Aid for Trade (AfT) is assistance provided to support partner countries' efforts to develop and expand their trade as leverage for growth and poverty reduction.

 Aid for Trade in a nutshell